 The three emotions that accompany trading are fear, hope, and greed.
 When prices plunge, fear compels you to sell low without reviewing your position.
 Under these circumstances, you should revisit your investments’ original reasons and determine if they have changed.
 For example, you might focus on the short term and immediately sell when the price drops below its intrinsic value.
 In this case, you could miss out if the price recovers.

 An investment strategy based on hope might compel you to buy certain stocks based on the hope that a company’s future performance will reflect on its past performance.
-This is what occurred during the surge of the Internet-based dot-com companies during the late 1990s.
-This is where you need to devote your research into a company’s fundamentals and less to their past performance when determining their stock’s worth.
-Investing primarily on hope could have you ending up with an overvalued stock with more risk of a loss than again.
+This occurred during the surge of Internet-based dot-com companies during the late 1990s.
+This is where you must devote your research into a company’s fundamentals and less to its past performance when determining its stock’s worth.
+Investing primarily in hope could have you ending up with an overvalued stock with more risk of a loss than again.

 The greed emotion can distort your rationale for certain investments.
 It can compel you to hold onto a position for too long.
-If you plan to hold out a little longer to gain a few percentage points, your position could backfire and result in a loss.
-Again, in the late 1990s, investors were enjoying double-digit gains on their Internet-company stocks.
-Instead of scaling back on their investments, many individuals held onto their positions, hoping that the prices would keep going up.
+If you plan to hold out a little longer to gain a few percentage points, your work could backfire and result in a loss.
+Again, in the late 1990s, investors enjoyed double-digit gains on their Internet-company stocks.
+Instead of scaling back on their investments, many held onto their positions, hoping the prices would keep going up.
 Even when the prices were beginning to drop, investors held out hope that their stocks would rally.
 Unfortunately, the rally never happened, and investors experienced substantial losses.

 An effective investment plan requires that you properly manage the three deadly sins of investing.